 In the new health system we work closely together because we can do a better job for people that way.
 The needs of patients and communities are more important than the boundaries between our organisations.

-We will all put patients first.
-We will work hard to give people the information they need to make choices about their own care if they want to, and to help doctors and nurses to deliver the best results for them.
+We all put patients first.
+We work hard to give people the information they need to make choices about their own care if they want to, and to help doctors and nurses to deliver the best results for them.

-We will all use hard evidence to make the best possible decisions in patients' interests – decisions which drive improved quality and safety while making the best use of valuable public money so that it can stretch even further.
+We all use hard evidence to make the best possible decisions in patients' interests – decisions which drive improved quality and safety while making the best use of valuable public money so that it can stretch even further.

-In line with the principles and values set out in the NHS Constitution, together we will make sure that the people who use NHS services, the organisations which provide them and the commissioners who buy them are able to focus on the quality, safety and viability of the services people depend on in times of need.
+In line with the principles and values set out in the NHS Constitution, together we make sure that the people who use NHS services, the organisations which provide them and the commissioners who buy them are able to focus on the quality, safety and viability of the services people depend on in times of need.

 The Care Quality Commission (CQC) is responsible for safeguarding appropriate standards of quality and safety within health and social care in England.

-The CQC registers, and therefore licences, all adult health and social care providers, including NHS foundation trusts, and monitors providers’ compliance with their registration requirements on an ongoing basis.
+The CQC registers, and therefore licenses, all adult health and social care providers, including NHS foundation trusts, and monitors providers’ compliance with their registration requirements on an ongoing basis.
 If concerns are raised as to how a care provider is operating, there are a range of actions the CQC can take.